johnivore/borg-summary/README.md

 ## About

-These scripts are intended to run on a backup server hosting multiple [borg backup](http://borgbackup.readthedocs.io/en/stable/index.html) repositories.
-It can:

-* print a summary of the backups in one or more borg repositories
+`borgsummary` is intended to be a tool to assist systems administrators in checking if [borg backups](http://borgbackup.readthedocs.io/en/stable/index.html) are out of date, and printing a succinct summary of one or more borg backup repositories.
-* print a warning if there hasn't been a backup in a while

 Because getting backup information from `borg list` can be slow for repositories with many backups, `borgsummary` stores backup data in a SQLite database.

 ## Requirements